Perinatal depression or anxiety

 Lesbian couple with baby

 Most parents experience a degree of worry with ups and downs in their mood when expecting a baby or coping with a newborn.
-Postnatal or maternity ‘blues’ are very common and involve a brief period of the mother feeling down and tearful in the week after her baby is born.
+Postnatal or maternity ‘blues’ are very common and involve a brief period of the mother feeling down and tearful in the week or two after her baby is born.
 This feeling passes after a few days.

-Perinatal obsessive-compulsive disorder (OCD) affects about 2–3% of mothers.
-This often involves intrusive thoughts around their baby being harmed in some way and ritualised behaviours to control the resulting anxietyRead more about perinatal OCD(external link)(external link) (Perinatal Anxiety and Depression NZ).
+Perinatal obsessive-compulsive disorder (OCD) affects about 2 to 3% of mothers.
+It often involves ritualised behaviours to control anxiety.
+Read more about perinatal OCD(external link).

 About 10 to 15% of women will develop anxiety or depression in the months after the birth of a baby.
 It may also start during pregnancy, and, if untreated, continue and perhaps get worse after the baby is born.